awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 **Tip**
  The PostgreSQL database engine also has a feature that's also called "parallel query"\.
 That feature is unrelated to Aurora parallel query\.

- When the parallel query feature is enabled, the Aurora MySQL engine automatically determines when queries can benefit, without requiring SQL changes such as hints or table attributes\.
+ When the parallel query feature is turned on, the Aurora MySQL engine automatically determines when queries can benefit, without requiring SQL changes such as hints or table attributes\.
 In the following sections, you can find an explanation of when parallel query is applied to a query\.
 You can also find how to make sure that parallel query is applied where it provides the most benefit\.

 **Note**
  The parallel query optimization provides the most benefit for long\-running queries that take minutes or hours to complete\.
 Aurora MySQL generally doesn't perform parallel query optimization for inexpensive queries\.
 It also generally doesn't perform parallel query optimization if another optimization technique makes more sense, such as query caching, buffer pool caching, or index lookups\.
 If you find that parallel query isn't being used when you expect it, see [Verifying which statements use parallel query](#aurora-mysql-parallel-query-verifying)\.